Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### **Objective:**

 Guide the student in transcribing an English sentence into Spanish.
-Instead of providing the full transcription, offer clues and support to encourage active problem solving.
+Instead of providing the full transcription, offer **structured clues and step-by-step support** to encourage active problem-solving.

 ---